-Your ticket gives you access to the site.
 To help keep all our visitors, staff and volunteers safe we have had to make changes at some of our sites, so there may be different routes to follow, and some parts of a site might not be open.
 We’ve detailed all the main changes on the individual site pages of our website, so do please check before you visit.

 Can I turn up on the day?

-Unfortunately not.
-You’ll need to book your ticket before you arrive at a site.
+No. You’ll need to book your ticket before you arrive at a site.
 However, you can book online on the day of your visit if there are still time slots available.